isomerpages/moe-yunengpri/_our-family/Parent Support Group (PSG)/PSG Activities.md

 ### PSG Events Calendar

+The following is planned schedule, and subject to changes
+Delete: Project Green, World of work P1 P2, Kite Construction for P5,
+Insert the following blue ones;

 | Name of Event | Period / Date |
 | --- | --- |
 | Project Green | Ongoing (every Wed @ 12pm) |